Pascal66/mfocuino-1/README.md

 # mfocuino
-Attempt to make Arduino and [seeedStudio pn532 i2c](https://www.seeedstudio.com/Grove-NFC-p-1804.html)to work.
+Attempt to make Arduino and [seeedStudio pn532 i2c](https://www.seeedstudio.com/Grove-NFC-p-1804.html) to work.

 First sketch for arduino is working well :